FAQ – Frequently Asked Questions

 Please call (203)385-4060 and we will supply you with the proper documents that will need to be completed in order to receive a copy of the run report.

 Where does SEMS get it’s funding?

 Stratford EMS is an “Enterprise Fund” which means that it operates from funds generated from billing insurance companies.
-SEMS is NOT subsidized by the Town of Stratford, in fact, SEMS pays the Town for utilization of services such as HR or Public Works in order to ensure that it’s operations are aligned with the Towns operating guidelines.
+SEMS also pays the Town for utilization of services such as HR or Public Works in order to ensure that it’s operations are aligned with the Towns operating guidelines.
 SEMS bills insurance carriers for the services it provides to patients based on rates set forth by the State of Connecticut.
 The insurance carriers pay SEMS and SEMS operates off of that revenue.
-SEMS operations have no impact on the tax base in Stratford.
 From time to time, SEMS does receive charitable donations from residents, however does not solicit donations by mail.
 Read the EMS Enterprise Fund Ordinance

 Why does the ambulance sometimes not come to the scene with lights and sirens on?